This World Food Day we are recognizing fertilizer and soil science as the foundation for food security.

 The history of the modern world, from the period of industrialization on, has been characterized by a rapidly growing population and the struggle to accelerate food production to sustain that population.
 This struggle has manifested itself, repeatedly, in tragic episodes of human suffering centered on food and nutrition.
 The Great Famine in Ireland, the Indian Famine of 1899, and various food crises during the American Dust Bowl all serve as examples of the human fight to maintain a stable economy in the face of a growing, hungry population.

 By the 19th century, the population of the world totaled 1 billion.
 Scientists and economists asked themselves, “How can the global marketplace sustain that many people?”
 Agriculture needed a simple solution.
-For inspiration, scientists looked to historical precedent.
-Farmers had long added extra materials to the soil to positively affect fertility and crop growth.
-Manure had been popular for millennia, but farmers also used more refined materials like wood ash, gypsum, and guano comprised most of “soil nutrition science” at that time.
+Farmers had long added extra materials to the soil to increase fertility and crop growth.
+Manure, wood ash, gypsum, and guano comprised most of “soil nutrition science” at that time.

-In the 1840s, the field of fertilizer science was advanced further by the contributions of Justus von Liebig.
-Liebig was the first to make the case for the use of ammonia in boosting crop growth and plant nutrition.
-He also attempted to create a commercially viable alternative to guano by treating phosphate of lime in bone meal with sulfuric acid, though this never proved successful.
+In the 1840s, Justus von Liebig further advanced fertilizer science.
+Liebig made the case for the use of ammonia in boosting crop growth and plant nutrition.
+He also unsuccessfully attempted to create a commercially viable alternative to guano.
 But he did convince farmers to use ammonia as a source of nitrogen, one of the primary nutrients for plant growth.

 In the 20th century, Fritz Haber and Carl Bosch pioneered the Haber-Bosch process, still in practice today, as a way to mass-produce ammonia, making it cheaper and widely available for farmers.
 This was an important period in the development of fertilizer science.